michaelboyles/s3-maven-extension/README.md

 </extensions>
 ```

-Specify the region of your S3 bucket using one of the follow methods, listed with highest precedence first.
+Specify the region of your S3 bucket using one of the following methods, listed with highest precedence first.
 This uses
 [the default AWS SDK logic](https://sdk.amazonaws.com/java/api/2.25.67/software/amazon/awssdk/regions/providers/DefaultAwsRegionProviderChain.html):

 1. `aws.region` system property, i.e. `-Daws.region=my-region`